Let’s be honest, a lot of people are afraid of retail salespeople. For that matter, they are afraid of anyone who says they sell something.

 It’s great to teach your associates how to become friends with a customer because it builds trust.
 But with that trust, customers can be very susceptible to what the salesperson says to influence them.

-A customer might really be taken by the Audi which when you open the door shines the Audi logo brightly on the ground so you can see where you’re stepping.
+A customer might really be taken by the Audi feature that shines the logo brightly on the ground when you open the door, so you can see where you’re stepping.

 Every store carries items that demand top price and those that are less expensive.